 Get right to it: Clean the Flat Top immediately after use, while it is still hot or warm.
 Don’t soak the Flat Top or leave it in the sink because it may rust.

-Add hot water: Wash the skillet by hand using hot water and a sponge or stiff brush.
-(Use tongs or wear gloves if the water is extra hot!)
-Avoid using the dishwasher, soap, or steel wool, as these may strip the Flat Top seasoning.
+Add hot water: Wash the Flat Top by hand using some hot water and a sponge or stiff brush.
+Avoid using soap or steel wool, as these may strip the seasoning.

 Scrub off stuck-on bits: To remove stuck-on food, scrub the pan with a paste of Steelmade Flat Top Scrub, then rinse or wipe with a paper towel.

 Dry the Flat Top: Thoroughly towel dry the Flat Top or dry it on the stove over low heat.

 Oil it: Using a cloth or paper towel, apply a light coat of Steelmade Flat Top Oil or suitable alternative to the entire top surface of the Flat Top.
 This process is usually easier when the Flat Top is warm.
 Some people also like to oil the outside of the Flat Top on occasion.
 Buff to remove any excess.